 In accounting, the term sales refers to the revenues earned when a company sells its goods, products, merchandise, etc.

 When a company sells a noncurrent asset that had been used in its business (old delivery truck, display counters, company car, etc.), the amount received is not recorded as a sale.
 (Instead, the company will report this transaction on its income statement as a gain or loss on the disposal of an asset.)

 Example of Sales

-The amounts recorded at the time of the sales transaction is also known as gross sales since there may be subsequent subtractions for sales returns, sales allowances, and early payment discounts.
-(Gross sales minus these subtractions results in the amount of net sales.)
+The amounts recorded at the time of the sales transactions are known as gross sales.
+The gross sales minus subtractions for sales returns, sales allowances, and early payment discounts is known as net sales.)